arturcarvalho/tutorial-1/README.md

 This will become a standard lifecycle of new features as you build a Redwood app.

 So far, other than a little HTML, we haven't had to do much by hand.
 And we especially didn't have to write a bunch of plumbing just to move data from one place to another.
-Makes web development a little more enjoyable, don't you think?
+It makes web development a little more enjoyable, don't you think?

 ## Side Quest: How Redwood Works with Data